Punktum-dk/nsu-service-specification/README.md

 - Danish: `Domænenavn er ikke i en tilstand som kan redelegeres`

 This error occurs if a domain is the state: `deactivated`

+- English: `Provided domain name can not be a VID domain`
+- Danish: `Domænet må ikke være et VID domæne`

+This error is emmitted in case the domain name is a VID domain name, meaning the service only works for registrant managed regular domain names.

+Name server changes for VID domains has to use a name server change process implemented in a service which support authentication, like SB supplemented with EPP and RP.

+- English: `Provided domain name may not be registrar handled`
+- Danish: `Domænet må ikke være forhandler håndteret`

+Domain names under registrar management can only have their names services changed via a service which support authentication, like SB supplemented with EPP and RP.

 <a id="dns-resolution-errors"></a>
 ### DNS Resolution Errors